Scottish Government Renewable Energy Grants for Solar Panels

 The Feed-in-Tariff Scheme

-Excess electricity produced that cannot be stored is returned to the national grid, but the householder is still rewarded with a bonus payment of 4.5p per unit.
-It is estimated the average domestic household can earn/save up to £391 a year under this scheme and even domestic energy bills will also be significantly reduced.
+Excess electricity produced that cannot be stored is returned to the national grid, but the householder is still rewarded with a bonus payment per unit.
+The average domestic household can earn up to £547 a year (£10,940 over 20 years) through this scheme while energy bills will also be reduced significantly.

 While grants for solar panels in Scotland are currently unavailable there is every chance another scheme will be backed in the future, as the government looks to spread green, renewable energy across the nation.
 Even without grants, significant financial incentives exist with interest free loans and the Feed-In Tariffs scheme available.